Occupational Diseases and South Carolina Workers Compensation: Muir v. C.R. Bard

 The ruling of Muir’s case helped to pave the path for the rights of all healthcare workers who face exposure to infectious diseases while performing their essential jobs.
 During this global pandemic, healthcare workers are at higher risk of exposure to the coronavirus disease (COVID -19) while treating sick patients in our hospitals, clinics, doctor’s offices, and nursing homes.
 Because of D. Muir and the hard work of the Steinberg Law Firm attorneys, healthcare workers exposed to coronavirus disease on the job may recover weekly compensation benefits and medical treatment under the South Carolina Workers’ Compensation Act.

 5. Get Help Now

 While any South Carolina worker’s compensation case can be complex, this is especially the case given the unprecedented situation the coronavirus (COVID-19) crisis presents.
-The attorneys at Steinberg Law Firm, LLP, are here to help you and your family through this difficult time.
+The attorneys at Steinberg Law Firm, LLC, are here to help you and your family through this difficult time.
 We represent South Carolina healthcare workers and other essential employees who have contracted coronavirus (COVID-19).
 Even if you are not certain where you contracted the virus, we can help.
 Our compassionate team of South Carolina workers’ compensation lawyers recognize the difficulties all healthcare workers are facing, and cater our representation accordingly, making sure to answer all your questions in a straightforward and understandable way.
 To learn more, call 843-720-2800 to schedule a free consultation today.